KaliShanker/KaliShanker/README.md

 ### 👋 Hello!
 I'm Kali, a data scientist with experience in cell therapy, microbiology and chemistry.
-I love challenges being outside!
+I love challenges and being outside!
 ### 👀 I’m interested in
-Continuing my education, finding a role where I can optimize my unique background, and solving life's puzzles
+Continuing my education, finding a role where I can optimize my unique background, and solving life's puzzles.
 ### 🌱 I’m currently learning
 Databases!
 Specifically, Tableau and SQL.
 I would like to dive deeper and expand my knowledge in machine learning.
 ### 📫 You can reach me on